 Neoplastic Room.
 Open Composition

 The history of the Neoplastic Room dates back to 1946.
-Muzeum Sztuki, which previously domiciled in a dozen or so rooms of the former Town hall, acquired a new site - the nineteenth-century palace of the Lodz industrialist -manufacturer Maurycy Poznański.
-The then director of the Museum, Marian Minich, invited Władysław Strzemiński to collaborate with the Museum on the arrangement of new exhibition halls.
-The artist was entrusted with the task of designing a space in which a collection of European avant-garde projects, collected by Strzemiński himself in the 1930s, would be located.
-The Neoplastic Room, for it was already its name, was opened to the public along with the entire Museum two years later, becoming immediately a unique exhibitional attraction.
-Unfortunately, not for long: in 1950, the polychromes of the Room, so characteristic for Neoplasticism, were painted over, and the works exhibited in it, not corresponding to the official style of the socialist realism, were deposited in storage rooms.
-The Room was reconstructed only in 1960, which was performed by Strzemiński's student, Boleslaw Utkin.
-Since then, for almost half a century, it used to be the centrepiece of the permanent exhibition of the Łódź Museum, while, at the same time, remaining one of only a few examples of art galleries designed in a way that followed the guidelines of the avant-garde.
+The Muzeum Sztuki, previously housed in a dozen or so rooms of the former town hall, was granted a new seat - the nineteenth-century palace of the Łódź industrialist - Maurycy Poznański.
+The then director of the Muzeum, Marian Minich, invited Władysław Strzemiński to take part in works connected with the arrangement of the new exhibition halls.
+The artist was entrusted with the task of designing a space in which a collection of the European avant-garde, which he had been collecting following his own initiative in the 1930’s, would find its place.
+The Neoplastic Room – since it was called this way - was opened to the public two years later together with the entire Muzeum, and immediately became an unusual museum attraction.
+Unfortunately, not for a long time: in 1950 the polychromes referring to the neoplasticism were painted over, and the works exhibited on the walls, which did not correspond to the official style of socialist realism, were taken down and put into the storage rooms.
+The hall was reconstructed to its original character only in 1960 (by Strzemiński's student, Bolesław Utkin).
+From that moment on, for almost half a century it was the central point of the permanent exhibition of the Łódź Muzeum, becoming immediately one of only a few examples of an exhibition room designed following the assumptions of the avant-garde tradition.

-The context of the Neoplastic Room changed in 2008 when modern and contemporary art collections were moved to ms2, a nineteenth-century weaving facility transformed into the Muzeum Sztuki’s exhibition spaces.
-The Room, after long discussions about moving it to the 20th and 21st Century Art Collection, remained in the building for which Strzemiński originally designed it.
-Thus, it stopped being the centre of the museum's collection.
+The context of the Neoplastic Room changed in 2008, when the collections of modern and contemporary art were moved to ms2, a nineteenth century weaving mill turned into an exhibition space of the Muzeum Sztuki.
+The room, after long discussions concerning possible moving it to the 20th and 21st Century Art Collection, remained in the building for which Strzemiński had originally designed it.
+Thus, it ceased to be the centre of the Muzeum collection.
 In return, it became a catalyst and a reference point for the activities of other artists.
-Thanks to this unique form of a dialogue with the work of the leading animator of the Polish avant-garde, artists have been able to creatively and comprehensively develop his heritage, and direct our attention to those meanings of his legacy which had previously remained hidden.
+Through such a formula of having a dialogue with the work of the leading animator of the Polish avant-garde, artists have been able to creatively develop and modernize his legacy, as well as direct our attention to those meanings of his work that were previously unnoticed.